NVIDIA/TensorRT-LLM/docs/README.md

 make html
 ```

-And the finally the generated html pages will locate in the `build/html` directory.
+And finally, the generated HTML pages will be located in the `build/html` directory.

 ## Preview the docs locally